Daisy Nook: History

 The name Daisy Nook came from a book by Benjamin Brierley titled 'A day out' or 'A Summer Ramble'.
 Brierley asked his friend Charles Potter, an Oldham Artist, to draw an imaginary place called Daisy Nook.
 Potter came to nearby Waterhouses to complete his drawing - and from then on the area was known as Daisy Nook.

 Brierley's description of Daisy Nook was 'Two Banks seemed to have opened to receive a group of neat whitewashed cottages and after filling them with happiness, surrounded them with a curtain of trees, to shelter them from the outside world.
 Most of the cottages have gardens attached, growing flowers and vegetables, and there a small orchard displaying its ripening apples'.

 Most of Daisy Nook now belongs to the National Trust after it was left to them by the late James Lublam, J.P. 'in order that the fields and woods be kept as a pleasure area'.
 The park is maintained by Oldham Metropolitan Borough Council.

 Daisy Nook hosts an annual Easter Fair along Stannybrook Road - depicted by Lowry in one of his paintings.

 Crime Lake

-Crime Lake is halfway between Woodhouses and the Visitors' Centre and forms part of the Country Park.
-It resulted from canal works at the time of construction in 1794.
-As built, the canal severed the course of a brook and a culvert was made below the canal to accommodate this.
-A landslip blocked this and the waters were impounded on the offside of the canal.
-The new lake and canal became one and the lake was officially known as Crime Bank Reservoir, but it is far better known by its later name of Crime Lake.
-The name 'Crime' may have come from a local word for "meadow" or a local name for a particular meadow, rather than anything untoward.
+Crime Lake is a small, shallow lake halfway between Woodhouses and the Visitors' Centre and forms part of the Country Park.
+The lake was formed in 1794 as an unintended result of canal works.
+At the time of construction, a culvert was built under the canal to accommodate a brook that was severed by its course.
+A landslip blocked the culvert and the waters were impounded on the offside of the canal, eventually merging with the canal to form the lake.
+It was officially known as Crime Bank Reservoir, but it is far better known by its later name of Crime Lake.

-The lake attracts visitors due to its scenery and wildlife.
+In another painting, Crime Lake, L.S.
+Lowry depicted the lake as it was in 1942, with an industrial backdrop and many boaters on the water.
+The lake still attracts visitors due to its scenery and wildlife.

+The name 'Crime' may have come from a local word for "meadow" or a local name for a particular meadow, or after a sinister murder that took place along the canal many years ago.